Does your back pain prevent you from working? Do you struggle to perform everyday tasks and need to win disability benefits for back problems?

 If Service Canada denies your claim, you can appeal on two levels.
 The first is a reconsideration appeal.
 You must request a reconsideration appeal within 90 days of denial.
 If denied again, then you must appeal to the Social Security Tribunal within 90 days as well.

 Once you appeal to the tribunal, a judge or a three-person panel will decide your claim.
 You can attend the hearing to give evidence and answer questions.

 Workers' compensation pays short- and long-term benefits to people injured on the job.

-It’s difficult but possible to prove a workplace injury caused or worsened your back pain.
-Workers' compensation agencies will try to back pain on injuries you had outside of work.
+It’s difficult — but possible — to prove that a workplace injury caused or worsened your back pain.
+Workers' compensation agencies will try to blame back pain on injuries you had outside of work.

-To succeed in this claim, you need a medical doctor to support your belief that the workplace injury triggered the back pain or made it permanently worse.
+To succeed in this claim, you’ll need a doctor to support you.
+They will need to confirm that the workplace injury caused the back pain or made it worse.

-Workers' compensation payments overlap with EI, CPP, and short- and long-term disability.
-This can get complicated, so you should seek legal advice for any concerns about payments.
-Depending on your province, you may keep some (or all) of your CPP disability as well as the workers' compensation.
+Workers' compensation payments can overlap with EI, CPP, short- and long-term disability.
+You should seek legal advice for any concerns about payments.
+Depending on your province, you may keep some (or all) of your CPP disability and the workers' compensation.

 Veterans Affairs Canada